jipolanco/PencilFFTs.jl/benchmarks/clusters/idris.jean_zay/README.md

 ## Software

-The benchmarks were run using Julia 1.3, Intel MPI 2019.0.4 and FFTW 3.3.9 (version bundled by FFTW.jl).
+The benchmarks were performed using Julia 1.3, Intel MPI 2019.0.4 and FFTW 3.3.9 (version bundled by FFTW.jl).

 ## Version